nagrjungururaj/Canopy-Cover-Estimation-of-Maize-Plants-using-Deep-Learning/README.md

 1. Capture images from a maize field using a smartphone or drone
 2. Use labelImg tool to label your images.
 Tool can be found here : https://github.com/tzutalin/labelImg
 3. Place the images in 'images' folder under 'models'
 4. Trained model is already present in 'training' folder
+5. Place the images you want to test from your set in 'test_img' folder

 # Setup :
 1. Go to models\research\object_detection